numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 Now that we have established the fundamentak structure of ipywidgets, let's dive into ThreeJS and PythreeJS.

-ThreeJS is a Javascript 3-D graphics library that can used to code infinite 3-D illustrations and environments.
-Within this library there are two functions that can be used to render the environment and control the "camera" in a virtual reality application.
+**ThreeJS** is a Javascript 3-D graphics library that can used to code infinite 3-D illustrations and environments.
+Within this library there are two functions that can be used together to  render the environment and control the "camera" in a virtual reality application.

 The following link will take you to a simple demo hosted from my personal Github page.
 This demo is uses ThreeJS and can be viewed using any VR enabling device so long as the browser is webVR enabled.
 [Simple Demo](https://katierose1029.github.io/SimpleDemo/index.html)

+*VREffect*: ThreeJS function that renders the page to have a 'stereo effect'.
+VREffect is coded so that the web page is rendered so that when a users puts on virtual reality glasses the eyes see the environment in VR instead two images.
+The eyes are 'tricked' into seeing one image instead of two.
+*VRControls*: ThreeJS function that controls the movement of the camera as a user moves his/her head throughout exploring the virtual environment.

-This then brings me to reintroducing PythreeJS, which is a python module that extends ipywidgets and bridges ThreeJS to Python widgets.
+This then brings me to reintroducing **PythreeJS**, a Python module that extends ipywidgets and bridges ThreeJS to Python widgets.
+In creating this bridge, PythreeJS uses the Jupyter Notebook infrastructure to create HTML widgets that contain ThreeJS graphics.
+A coder can use PythreeJS to create a geometric shape (spheres, cube, and other parametric shapes) and mesh to texturize it.

+So the question associated with the objective of this project is, "How can we incorporate ThreeJS VR functionality in a PythreeJS Widget?"

+I have been thinking about this for a while myself and have come up with at least two possible solutions:
+**Solution 1:**
+    In implementing VR functionality into PythreeJS I think it would make sense to recreate Threejs.VREffect() and Threejs.VRControls() as a separate module.
+    To do this, I would reverse engineer these functions and attempt to code them in terms of *jupyter-js-widgets*.
+    *Threejs.VREffect()* takes in a *Threejs.WebGLRenderer()* and
+    *Threejs.VRControls()* takes in a *Threejs.PerspectiveCamera()* in
+    its parameters in order to work properly.
+In the following code block, I will show a prototype os how this solution would be implemented and ran in a Jupyter Notebook.

+**Solution 2:**